 39 new COVID-19 cases reported in Lexington

 LEXINGTON, Ky.
-(WKYT) - The Lexington-Fayette County Health Department reported 39 new cases of COVID-19 for Tuesday, March 30.
+(WKYT) - The Lexington-Fayette County Health Department reported a combined total of 39 new cases of COVID-19 for Sunday, April 4, and Monday, April 5.

 No new deaths were reported.

-The health department said the city’s 7-day rolling average is 40 cases.
-The state’s COVID-19 map shows Fayette County with 11.9 cases per 100,000 population.
+The health department said the city’s current 7-day rolling average is 39 cases.
+The state’s COVID-19 map shows Fayette County with 9.3 cases per 100,000 population.

 [Interactive | Breakdown of Kentucky’s COVID-19 cases]